 Stacy Stackhouse is entering her3rd year on the Mill Creek Academy team as an assistant principal.
 Prior to joining Mill Creek she was the Assistant Principal at Swiss Point Middle School.
 Mrs. Stackhouse holds an undergraduate degree in Middle Level Education from the University of West Florida.
 Her wealth of experience with Middle School is a wonderful asset for Mill Creek.

 Jacqueline Ottosen, Assistant Principal

-Jacqueline Ottosen is entering her 1st year on the Mill Creek Academy team as an assistant principal.
-Mrs. Ottosen joins us from Patriot Oaks Academy.
-We are excited to welcome Mrs. Ottosen to our Mustang community.
+Jacqueline Ottosen is entering her 2nd year on the Mill Creek Academy team as an assistant principal.
+Prior to joining us at Mill Creek, Mrs. Ottosen served at Patriot Oaks Academy.

 What are the Standards?

 You may notice some differences in your student’s assignments and homework this year.
 In fact you should see your child reading, writing, and using critical thinking skills across all content areas.
 There may be fewer worksheets with repeated problems and more emphasis on real world applications or alternative solutions and reasoning in math classrooms.
 Your child may be reading or writing about civics in his/her language arts class; or writing a paper, reading and summarizing an article, or comparing two different articles for his/her social studies class.
 A goal at every grade level will be for students to express themselves in various group settings, in written form, and with technology supported presentations.
 These changes are part of our State’s transition to the Common Core State Standards which are designed to better prepare our graduates for postsecondary success.